 The minimalist AirBnB in Shanghai we rented is a five-minute walk away from Dashijie Subway Station, and 10 minutes away from People’s Square.
 It’s basically in central Shanghai city and you can easily reach many major tourist spots like The Bund, Yu Garden and Xintiandi within half an hour.

 The AirBnB is located inside a local apartment in the Ruifu District of Huangpu.
 I’d say the area is pretty safe, with many hotpot eateries opening late into the night.
-We usually got back fairly late at night at around 9 o’clock, and there were many people still out and about on the streets.
+We usually got back at around 9 o’clock at night, and there were many people still out and about on the streets.
 Provided that you don’t return home too late, you wouldn’t need to worry about the short walk back much.

 Dates visited: 10 June 2016 – 13 June 2016